ecotaxa/uvpec/README.md

 # Underwater Vision Profiler Embedded Classifier

-Toolbox to train automatic classification models for UVP6 images and/or to evaluate the performances.
+Toolbox to train automatic classification models for UVP6 images and/or to evaluate their performances.

 Minimal knowledge in python, git and machine learning is needed.